 New teachers have a lot to learn, and a lot to buy.
-Many new teachers go into the first year trying to make sure they have all the important bases covered, and that might be enough, but why not use tips from other teachers?
+Many new teachers go into the first year trying to make sure they have all the important bases covered, and that might be enough, but why not use tips from seasoned veterans?
 Get your first teaching year under your belt with the right tools in hand.

 New Teacher Tips for Must-Have Items

 Before you buy any extra items for your classroom, check out what is already available for you for free.
 Many schools offer paper to cover bulletin boards, a laminating machine, etc. Ask around, and then take a look at your budget.
 There are certain items listed below that teachers have said made the school year easier.

 You’ve heard it before, but everyone love Post-it notes.
 They are the perfect combination of form and function, coming in a variety of colors and sizes.

 You can’t go wrong with storage, and buying more than you need is always the better option.
 Choose bins of all different sizes and colors to fit your needs.
 Not only can you store supplies in them, but you can decorate them and add to the overall theme of the classroom.